Nonie's Dishes

 God has called us all for a purpose, just like he did to Jeremiah:

-Before I formed you in the womb, I knew you.
-And before you were born, I sanctified you.
-(Jer 1:5)
+Before I formed you in the womb I knew you; before you were born I sanctified you .
+(Jer 1:5, NKJV)

 We are God’s holy people – special, cherished, and precious – hand-picked for his divine purposes.
-As a result, God calls us to live in such a way that reflects our sanctification.
+The opposite of holy isn’t evil or unrighteousness.
+The opposite of holy is common.

 Just like my wife would never discard her grandmother’s dishes, God will never discard any of us.
 He may need to repair cracks or chips when we fall down, but we are precious to him.
 God proudly shows us off in his heavenly courts.

-Have you considered my servant [your name here]?
-There is no one like him/her on the earth, a blameless and upright person, fearing God and turning away from evil.
+Have you considered My servant Job, that there is none like him on the earth, a blameless and upright man, one who fears God and shuns evil?
 (Job 1:8)

 This is what it means to be holy as God is holy.
-It’s not perfection but a separation from the common (Latin vulgaris) things of the world.
+It’s not perfection but a separation from common things (Latin vulgaris) of this world.

-God loves you dearly and cherishes you as a precious child.
+God loves us dearly and cherishes us as precious children.
 Being holy doesn’t mean being perfect, it means being special.

 Just like Nonie’s dishes.